tehmoon/cryptocli/README.md

   binary
 	Do nothing in input and nothing in output binary_string
-	Take ascii string of 1 and 0 in input and decode it to binary, do the oposite for output base64
+	Take ascii string of 1 and 0 in input and decode it to binary.
+A byte is always 8 characters number.
+Does the opposite for output base64
 	base64 decode input and base64 encode output gzip